Fit as a Mama Bear

 • Any nut butter will work for the cookie dough balls.
 So, use what you have on hand or try new nut butters to switch up the flavor!

-• you can eat this cookie dough as-is off a spoon, rolled into bites/balls, or firm them up in the fridge for pop-in-your-mouth snacks.
+• You can eat this cookie dough as-is off a spoon, rolled into bites/balls, or firm it up in the fridge for pop-in-your-mouth snacks.

-• the type of protein powder you choose will affect the texture and the flavor of the recipe
+• The type of protein powder you choose will affect the texture and the flavor of the recipe.
+See the notes in the blog post on how to adjust the recipe based on the protein powder you're using.

 • One serving is two balls